-It is not only the oil companies' costs that are controversial but also the profits of the state-owned oil company, Sudapet.\ Sudapet holds an equity stake in all of the oil consortia in Sudan† and therefore receives a split of the consortia's profits.
+It is not only the oil companies' costs that are controversial but also the profits of the state-owned oil company, Sudapet.\ Sudapet holds an equity stake in all of the oil consortia in Sudan and therefore receives a split of the consortia's profits.
 But Sudapet's profits and its share of the companies' profit oil are not subject to revenue sharing under the peace agreement.
 This has been one of the main issues before the National Petroleum Commission.
-162

 The Government of Southern Sudan's response has been to negotiate equity stakes for its own state-owned oil company, Nile Petroleum Corporation or Nilepet.
-It has had some success in this:‡ it has a ten percent stake in block B and may have a ten percent stake in block 5B.
-Neither of these blocks is currently productive and therefore, at least at present, there are no revenues due to the southern government from these stakes.§ members of the southern government.
+It has had some success in this: it has a ten percent stake in block B and may have a ten percent stake in block 5B.
+Neither of these blocks is currently productive and therefore, at least at present, there are no revenues due to the southern government from these stakes.

+However, the current set up of Nilepet is worrying in that its board of directors includes the southern Minister for Energy and Mining, John Luk Jok, as chair and various other members of the southern government.
 In other words, the same people that are responsible for regulating the oil industry are also involved commercially within the oil industry.
 Norway assisted in the establishment of Nilepet and stated that a key focus in its work was to reduce the exposure to corruption by ensuring transparency and good corporate governance.
 This aim has not been achieved given the clear conflict of interest in the way Nilepet has been set up, with the same people running and regulating the industry.